Zainal-Ali786/Zainal-Ali786.github.io/_posts/2022-09-13-Home-Lab-With-Active-Directory.md

 ### **I realized that I was overly ambitious on my PC's capabilities and decided on running just the Domain Controller, DHCP Server and one client PC.**

+### Configured Domain Controller with Active Directory and made it the DC

 ![DC with AD and DNS]({{site.baseurl}}/images/DC%20with%20AD%20DS%20and%20DNS%20installed.png)